tartley/resume/Jonathan-Hartley-resume.md

                    allowing the team to start delivering new business-critical features to production on a predictable schedule.

-**Resolver**\      Hardcore eXtreme Programming startup, doing pairing and TDD, producing web and **Systems**\       desktop software in Python and .Net IronPython, for *5 years.*         financial & scientific clients.
-At one point I helped re-
+**Resolver**\      Hardcore eXtreme Programming startup, doing pairing and TDD, producing **Systems**\       Python and .Net applications for financial and scientific clients.
-                   implement all of Excel's statistical functions, with improved numerical accuracy.
+*5 years.*         At one point I helped re-implement all of Excel's statistical functions, with
+                   modern twists such as improved numerical accuracy.

 **GIS**\           I single-handedly designed and **consulting**\    coded *Habitat Capture*, a desktop GIS tool in .Net using *3 years.*         ArcObjects.
 End users described it as "*about a billion times better*" than their
                    last commissioned tool.
-The resulting dataset won that year's British Cartographic Society award.
+The dataset they produced with my tool ended up winning that year's British Cartographic Society award.

                    For **Ordinance Survey** and **ESRI UK** I designed spatial SQL queries to run against the UK's definitive multi-terabyte geographic dataset, as a